 iv) Immigration to the New World

-However, as recently as the early 1900s, the children of Brittany were still sculpting heads in beets and turnips and playing tricks with other villagers, according to Pierre-Jakez Hélias in his book Le Cheval d’orgueil.
+As recently as the early 1900s, the children in Brittany were still sculpting heads in beets and turnips and playing tricks with other villagers, according to Pierre-Jakez Hélias in his book Le Cheval d’orgueil.

 So with the Gaulish connection and Halloween having originated here (at least partially), you might think that Halloween is widely celebrated in France.
 It isn’t.
 You are more likely to find that in most neighborhoods in France it is a bit of a snooze.

-You will not see kids going door-to-door trick-or-treating.
-And even if they did, there would likely be no candy.
-French neighbors don’t stock up on candy on Oct 31st, so I know expat moms who go and drop off little bags of candy at their neighbors to subsequently hand out.
+I know lots of expat moms who go and drop off little bags of candy at their neighbors to subsequently hand out.
 (I am not well-prepared enough to do this, but I have been considering it!)